-Multi-story concrete hoppers once held massive quantities of sand and now stand empty, covered in summer months with a prodigious web of vines.
+Multi-story concrete hoppers once held massive quantities of sand and now stand empty, covered in summer months with a prodigious web of ivy and vines.
 Great wooden doors, now decaying on their hinges, stand high over the cracked promenade.
-Some have rotted completely free, laying before gaping black cave-mouths – yawning the entrances to some sublevel of Earth.
+Some have rotted completely free, laying before gaping black cave-mouths – yawning entrances to some sublevel of the Earth.
 They open up on a whole other world, where Olmsted’s form gives way to industrial-scale municipal function.
 Each arched doorway leads down a great concrete ramp into one of twenty vaulted filter cell catacombs that lie below the surface – the sand filtration system which, for several generations, supplied the District with clean drinking water.

 The temperature down here is noticeably cooler, and moisture hangs heavy in the still air.
 My boots splash through mud puddles, the sound echoing back to me a moment later off the far wall.
-Though the ceiling is only about ten feet overhead, the overall scale of this chamber is truly staggering – easily comparable in volume to a Metro station, but with all the lights out.
+Though the ceiling is only about ten feet overhead, the overall scale of this chamber is truly staggering – easily comparable in volume to one of the larger Metro stations, but with all the lights out.
 The manhole covers that dot the lawn above – the boys’ bases in their bygone ball game – were once used to replenish the sand that lines the floor of this chamber.
 From down here, it’s easy to see which covers have gone missing over the years – a shower of light pours into the pitch dark, beckoning me to its warmth.

-But as we peer through the chain link fence, looking upon the McMillan Sand Filtration Site in its hobbled, faded glory, in what are very likely its final days, let’s not forget that first, original germ of an idea: that a single space can serve the public good on multiple levels all at once, all without an anchor store or parking garage in sight.
-The McMillan Sand Filtration Site stands as a triumph of municipal design whose time has seemingly passed.
-But perhaps more optimistically, we can hope that it is a triumph whose time has yet to arrive.
+But as we peer through the chain link fence, looking upon the McMillan Sand Filtration Site in its hobbled, faded glory, in what are very likely its final days, let’s not forget that first, original germ of an idea: that a single space can serve the public good on multiple levels all at once, all without an anchor store or subterranean parking garage in sight.
+The McMillan Sand Filtration Site stands as a triumph of municipal design – a triumph whose time has seemingly passed.
+But perhaps more optimistically, we can hope that it is a triumph whose time has will come again.
 If ideas have an afterlife, maybe the elegant integration of form and function embodied here still has a chance in some future, more urbanist America.

 Those manholes punctuate the mottled grass like some great ellipsis on one of the District’s finest open-ended thoughts…